aronc187/Python-War-Card-Game/README.md

 specifically player 1’s first card, player 2’s first card, player 1’s second card, etc. Your job is to write a program to simulate this game, report the number of moves, and print out each move via our provided methods/class.

+Driver Code is the file main.py and the class Main